maana-io/q-assistant-templates/README.md

 ## Default Functionality

+- Gets the current workspace.
+- Get the active graph from the workspace.
+- Creates a Function.
--Creates function node and adds it to workspace.
+- Adds the function as a node to the active graph in the workspace.

 ## Deployment: